-As outlined in the Drug policy workbook, Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025 (Department of Health 2017) draws on strategies from across Government to support delivery of its goals.
-Along with the DEIS programme, the strategy identifies other existing initiatives and programmes that aim to address ESL - as well as the needs of those who are not in employment, education, or training (NEET) - and to improve school retention rates.
+As outlined in the Drug policy workbook, Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025 (Department of Health, 2017) draws on strategies from across Government to support delivery of its goals.
+Along with the DEIS programme, the strategy identifies other existing initiatives and programmes that aim to address ESL - as well as the needs of those who are not in employment, education or training (NEET) - and to improve school retention rates.
 These initiatives and programmes are:

-- The Early Start and Equal Start initiatives, which aim to meet the needs of children and their families who are experiencing disadvantage, from the very start of their learning experience.
-Essentially, they are funding programmes which focus on universal and targeted initiatives.
-For more information, see - https://www.gov.ie/en/publication/9d498-equal-start/ - Meitheal, the national practice model of Tusla Child and Family Agency.
+- Meitheal is the national practice model of Tusla Child and Family Agency.
 This is a standardised approach to assessing the needs of children and families who have come to the attention of practitioners and community members due to a child welfare or safety concern.
 It is an interagency model of work designed to ensure the effective delivery of services for at-risk young people.
-(For more information, visit: www.tusla.ie), and - The Department of Rural and Community Development's Social Inclusion and Community Activation Programme (SICAP), which provides supports to children and young people from target groups who are at risk of ESL, and/or to children and young people aged 15-24 years who are NEET.
+(For more information, visit: www.tusla.ie) ( - The Department of Rural and Community Development's Social Inclusion and Community Activation Programme (SICAP) provides supports to children and young people from target groups who are at risk of ESL, and/or to children and young people aged 15-24 years who are not in employment, education, or training.
 It is a social inclusion programme that assists both individuals and groups through a two-pronged approach: supporting communities and supporting individuals.
 SICAP was established in 2015 as part of the Youth Employment Initiative.
-The current phase of the programme will run through to 2028.
+The first phase of the programme finished at the end of 2017, and the current phase was due to expire at the end of 2022 but was extended to the end of 2023.
 The types of activity supported through SICAP and delivered in collaboration with community and statutory bodies include: personal development and educational courses; family supports; suicide awareness and prevention initiatives; guidance; promotion of health and well-being; youth work; and supporting men's sheds and women's groups.